-These items must be brought to nursery every day that your child is accessing a funded only place.
-We do not have the capacity to store these items at nursery therefore they must be packed safely in your child's nursery bag and clearly labelled with their full name.
-The nappy changing kit and sun cream must be brought to nursery every day that your child is accessing a funded only place and handed to a member of staff; they must NOT be left in your child's bag.
+The nappy changing kit, nappy sacks/ other suitable waterproof bags, sun cream and infant paracetemol must be brought to nursery every day that your child is accessing a funded only place in a separate bag and handed to a member of staff; they must NOT be left in your child's main nursery bag.
+This is to ensure these items are not accessible to other children.